-Why the future is bright for solar panel technology
+Why the future is bright for solar panels

 “With the reduction of the solar panel tariffs rates this week and with all the negative media attention that this has brought, you may be forgiven for thinking that solar panels are a technology of the past, like tea–making machines or the unforgettable Sinclair C5’s.”

 The reality, however, will be more and more solar panels will continue to adorn homes up and down the country and especially worldwide.
 How can we be so certain of this?

 Put simply, energy costs, both nationally and internationally will continue to rise at quicker and quicker rates with all of us worldwide having to find ways to alleviate this pain on a more long-term basis.

 Stuart Lovatt, the founder of Heat my Home says “The re-alignment of the feed-in tariff scheme to a more sustainable level was always on the cards because the original scheme was always designed to degrade over time to newer adapters.
 This will continue over the coming years, but the real reason that will keep the solar panel industry growing is escalating energy costs.”

 Reducing a dependency on expensive fossil fuels, is and has been for the last couple of years, the main incentive for most early solar technology adopters.
 Yes, many have been swayed by the over-generous feed-in tariff, but most are protecting themselves long-term from the inevitable.

 The world is changing, and even the new powerhouses of China and India invest heavily in these technologies and feed-in tariff schemes similar to ours are being adopted by most other nations, including Spain, USA, Australia, Germany and France, to name only a few.
 Ask yourself why the most powerful nations on the planet are doing this.